On the size of subsets of $\mathbb{F}_q^n$ avoiding solutions to linear systems with repeated columns: Proof of and

-\begin{proof}[Proof of \autoref{thm:intro:rank}] If all column sums are zero, the result follows directly from \myautoref{thm:intro:temperate}{itm:intro:tmp:z}.
-Hence, we will assume that not all column sums are zero.
+\begin{proof}[Proof of \cref{thm:intro:rank}] If all column equivalence classes sum to zero, the result follows directly from \mycref{thm:intro:temperate}{itm:intro:tmp:z}.
+Assume therefore that not all column equivalence classes sum to zero.
+Let $\Gamma_q$ be the constant from \cref{thm:tricoloured}.
+For every nonnegative integer $t$ we define